llanda2/assignment5/README.md

       * Write the unique predictions to a text file, including current and predicted categories with probabilities
       * Create a chart displaying actual and predicted categories
       * Determine the most and least-watched categories

+## Layout of Project
+src is where the analyzer.py is located the generated output goes to the out folder in the genreResults.txt.
+Unit tests are in src/tests.

 ## References
 1. TF-IDF Vectorization: [scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html)